It's Another Ticket Thursday at Rita's of Newtown

-Enter to Win Tickets to See Yo Gabba Gabba!
-Live at Rita’s of Newtown!
+Enter to Win Tickets to See Katy Perry in Philly with Rita’s of Newtown!

 Thanks for stopping by Rita's of Newtown, PA for another Ticket Thursday with 94.5 PST!
-It's your chance to four (4) win tickets to see Yo Gabba Gabba!
-Live! at the Starland Ballroom in New Jersey later this month.
-Perfect for you and the family.
+It's your chance to win two (2) tickets to see Katy Perry live at the Wells Fargo Center in Philly this Saturday night!

 Enter to win right here: